CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 The guidance from the DfE places a duty on schools to secure access to unbiased and impartial careers guidance for their students.

-In conjunction with our existing provision, The Deepings School has also secured the services of an external specialist guidance adviser to work with identified students during the academic year.
+In conjunction with our existing provision, The Deepings School has secured the services of an external specialist guidance adviser to work with identified students during the academic year.
 Students can also request an appointment with our independent adviser, Kay Boothby.
 Bookings can be made via Mrs Taylor: email@example.com.

 The school shares student data with the external practitioner so that impartial and individual advice can be offered.
 Parents/carers need to advise the school in writing at the start of the academic year, for the attention of Mrs Taylor, if they do not wish this data to be forwarded.

 Whilst some schools have cancelled their work experience programme, we are pleased to confirm that all of our Year 10 students will undertake a two-week period of work experience 14 – 25 May 2018.
 This is an invaluable opportunity, providing the chance to develop employability skills and sample the world of work.
 We will also be providing opportunities for our sixth form students to undertake periods of extended work experience.
+Heads of subjects are continuing to expand their own departmental links with employers who regularly support teaching and learning in school.
+Potential careers and pathways are featured within school publications and at progress and options evenings.

 CEIAG is on-going throughout the academic year and is delivered through PSHEE lessons, collapsed timetable events and is enhanced by working with local businesses, colleges and Universities.
 Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Platinum award.
 This award is now known nationally as the Quality in Careers Standard.